rr1859/sc_DNAme_RNA_GCIMP_Analysis/README.md

 # Dual capture of RNA and DNA methylation from longitudinal gliomas (single nuclei) (IN DEVELOPMENT)

 This repository contains R scripts for analyzing single cell DNA methylation and RNA-seq data from IDH-mutant longitudinal gliomas
+Note: final data will be added once finalized (manuscript in revision)

 ## RNA analysis